Items

 -

-This letter was sent by Miss Rebecca Mary Johnson (July 10, 1905-October 4, 1991) to Miss Marian Anderson (February 27, 1897-April 8, 1993) on May 19, 1945.
+Letter, Rebecca Johnson to Miss Anderson, May 19, 1945 This letter was sent by Miss Rebecca Mary Johnson (July 10, 1905-October 4, 1991) to Miss Marian Anderson (February 27, 1897-April 8, 1993) on May 19, 1945.
 This letter was sent to share details about “a project for… intercultural advancement” that will feature famous Black Americans, like Marian Anderson (p.
 1).
 Johnson asks Anderson questions about herself to be used in the exhibit for the benefit of the Springfield, Massachusetts community and youth. -

-The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
-Co-founded by Raymond L. Smith and Henri Elkan (Van Atta 1980), the company provided a platform for Black artists to perform operatic works at a time when opportunities in mainstream opera were limited due to racial discrimination. -
+The Philadelphia Cotillion Society presents The Dra-Mu Opera Company in "Carmen" The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
+Co-founded by Raymond L. Smith and Henri Elkan (Van Atta 1980), the company provided a platform for Black artists to perform operatic works at a time when opportunities in mainstream opera were limited due to racial discrimination.
+The Philadelphia Cotillion Society was the oldest Black cotillion organization in the United States.
+The Philadelphia Cotillion Society played a significant role in the city's cultural and social landscape.
+It provided a platform for young Black women to be formally introduced to society, celebrating their achievements and fostering community pride.
+A "cotillion" is a formal ball at which debutantes are presented. -

-Dra Mu program for Il Trovatore by Giuseppe Verdi The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
+Dra Mu Il Trovatore by Giuseppe Verdi Dra Mu program for Il Trovatore by Giuseppe Verdi The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
 Co-founded by Raymond L. Smith and Henri Elkan (Van Atta 1980), the company provided a platform for Black artists to perform operatic works at a time when opportunities in mainstream opera were limited due to racial discrimination. -

-The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
+Dra Mu Opera Company Presents Cavalleria and Il Tabarro The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
 Co-founded by Raymond L. Smith and Henri Elkan (Van Atta 1980), the company provided a platform for Black artists to perform operatic works at a time when opportunities in mainstream opera were limited due to racial discrimination. -

-Concert program; during intermission Raymond Pace Alexander, JD paid special tribute to Conductor Henri Elkan (Schloss 1949).
+Dra Mu Opera Company Presents Henri Elkan, conductor presents Aida Concert program which states that, during intermission, Raymond Pace Alexander, JD paid special tribute to Conductor Henri Elkan (Schloss 1949).
 The Dra-Mu Opera Company, "Dra-Mu", was a significant Black opera company in Philadelphia, active during the mid-20th century.
 Co-founded by Raymond L. Smith and Henri Elkan (Van Atta 1980), the company provided a platform for Black artists to perform operatic works at a time when opportunities in mainstream opera were limited due to racial discrimination. -

-This questionnaire entitled “QUESTIONNAIRE FOR THE MAGAZINE EBONY----November 6, 1948” is five pages long with responses to 38 questions.
+Questionnaire for the Magazine Ebony This questionnaire entitled “QUESTIONNAIRE FOR THE MAGAZINE EBONY----November 6, 1948” is five pages long with responses to 38 questions.
 The responses are by Christine Moore Howell (March 19, 1898-December 13, 1972) of Princeton, New Jersey.